hortont424/notebook/Readme.md

 License
 -------

-Notebook is distributed under the two-clause BSD license, which can be found in its entirety in the LICENSE file.
+Notebook is distributed under the two-clause BSD license, which can be found in its entirety in the License.md file.

+Authors.md includes the names of all contributors of code.

 Code
 ----